Share

 Debt Settlement Programs

-- Pros: Potentially reduce the total debt owed.
+- Pros: Potentially reduce the total unsecured debt owed and get out of debt for good.

-- Cons: Negative impact on credit score, possible tax implications.
+- Cons: Negative impact to credit score and possible tax implications for principal reduction.

 Bankruptcy Options in New York